aces/instrument-builder/README.md

 ---

+## File Structure

+**1. Generic `JSX` files (Loris Core)**

+Within LORIS we have many React components that can be used throughout the different modules.
+When adding a new generic file, the `JSX` file should be placed in the `jsx/` directory and its compiled file in the `htdocs/js/components` directory.

+**2. instrument-builder specific JSX files**

+React components that are designed for this specific instrument_builder module should have its `JSX` file placed in the `module/instrument_builder/jsx/` and its compiled file in the `module/instrument_builder/js/` directory.

+>**Note**: When creating a new JSX file **always** use the `.js` extension or the continuous compilation will not work as expected.
+The file name of the `JSX` and its compiled file should have the same name.

+---

 ## Transpiling React code

 We need to use `webpack` in order to transpile `JSX` and `ES6` syntax used in our React code into `ES5` syntax understood by all browsers.